-Long-Range Land Use Map Designation Intended Uses and Densities Community Employment Center (CEC) The purpose of the Community Employment Center classification is to provide for areas of low- to mid-rise offices (including government offices, particularly those for Prince William County agencies), research and development, lodging, and mixed-use projects planned and developed in a comprehensive, coordinated manner.
-CEC projects shall be located at or near the intersection of principal arterials and major collector roads, or at commuter rail stations.
-Residential uses shall be considered secondary uses and shall represent no greater than 25 percent of the total CEC gross floor area of the project.
-Drive- in/drive-through uses are discouraged.
-Single-family attached or multifamily housing including elderly housing is permitted, at a density of 6-12 units per gross acre, less the ER designated portion of a property.
-Development in CEC projects shall occur according to an infrastructure implementation plan submitted at the time of rezoning.
+Long-Range Land Use Intended Uses and Densities Map Designation Map Designation Community Employment Center (CEC) and development, lodging, and mixed-use projects planned and developed in a comprehensive, coordinated manner.
+CEC projects be located at or near the intersection of principal arterials and maj collector roads, or at commuter rail stations.
+Residential uses shall considered secondary uses and shall represent no greater than 25 percent of the total CEC gross floor area of the project.
+Drive- in/dr through uses are discouraged.
+Single-family attached or multifami housing including elderly housing is permitted, at a density of 6-12 units per gross acre, less the ER designated portion of a property.
+Development in CEC projects shall occur according to an infrastruct implementation plan submitted at the time of rezoning.
 The intent of this plan is to ensure that critical infrastructure for office, employment, and lodging uses is developed adequately for each phase of the project.
-Development shall also occur according to a phasing plan that must ensure that office, employment, and lodging uses are always the primary uses within the area rezoned.
-Office development in CEC areas is encouraged to be in accordance with the Illustrative Guidelines for Office Development, provided as a supplement to the Community Design Plan chapter of the Comprehensive Plan and available from the Planning Office.
-A minimum office building height of 3-5 stories is preferred.
+Development shall also occur according to a phasing plan that must ensure that office, employment, and lodging uses are always the

-Redevelopment of Existing Uses: These applications propose the redevelopment of an existing outdated and blighted property, including enhanced building architecture along Dumfries Road, decorative fencing, and buffers that will serve as a visual improvement for the larger area.
+• Redevelopment of Existing Uses: These applications propose the redevelopment of an existing outdated and blighted property, including enhanced building architecture along Dumfries Road, decorative fencing, and buffers that will serve as a visual improvement for the larger area.
 The rezoning allows for consistent administration of the entire site as B-1, which will aid in this redevelopment.

 - Zoning Consistency with CEC: The proposed B-1 zoning is not an implementing zoning district for areas designated CEC, Community Employment Center.
 That being said, Staff recognizes that the scope of the rezoning is limited to 0.345 acres and is intended to allow consistent administration of the entire subject parcel as B-1. - Use Consistency with CEC: Areas designated as CEC, Community Employment Center, should include low- to mid-rise offices as the predominant use.
 A self-storage facility is not indicative of the type of use anticipated within CEC areas.
 Mitigation of the use discrepancy could be achieved with the use of four-sided architecture and high-quality design that is typical of low- and mid-rise office development.
-Currently, only the front (west) façade incorporates high quality architectural materials. - Consistency with the Illustrative Guidelines for Office Developmentl Building Architecture: Although the front (west) façade facing Dumfries Road includes architectural design techniques encouraged for office buildings located within areas designated CEC, the side (north and south) and rear (east) facades do not.
+Currently, only the front (west) façade incorporates high quality architectural materials. - Consistency with the Illustrative Guidelines for Office Development/Building Architecture: Although the front (west) façade facing Dumfries Road includes architectural design techniques encouraged for office buildings located within areas designated CEC, the side (north and south) and rear (east) facades do not.
 The front façade includes brick as the predominant building material, the use of accent elements, windows, and the use of horizontal and vertical design elements, all of which are encouraged by the Guidelines for high-quality office development.
 The side/rear facades include metal siding as the predominant material, which is indicative of a warehouse/industrial building.

 On balance, this application is found to be inconsistent with the relevant components of the Long-Range Land Use Plan.
-Consistent with the long-range land use could be achieved by the incorporation of high-quality building materials and four-sided architecture that would otherwise be anticipated within a CEC designated area.
+Consistency with the long-range land use could be achieved by the incorporation of high-quality building materials and four-sided architecture that would otherwise be anticipated within a CEC designated area.